CHRISCARLON/herding-cats/README.md

 > [!NOTE]
 > Version 0.1.0 PyPi coming soon.
 >
-> Herding-CATs is currently under active development.
+> HerdingCATs is currently under active development.
 >
 > Features may change as the project evolves.
 >